Walmart: Setbacks

 In the 1990s, Walmart tried with a large financial investment to get a foothold in both German and Indonesian retail markets.

 Walmart entered Indonesia with the opening of stores in Lippo Supermall (now known as Supermal Karawaci) and Megamall Pluit (now known as Pluit Village) respectively, under a joint-venture agreement with local conglomerate Lippo Group.
 Both stores closed down due to the 1997 Asian financial crisis.

-In 1997, Walmart took over the supermarket chain Wertkauf with its 21 stores for DM 750 million and the following year Walmart acquired 74 Interspar stores for DM 1.3 billion.
+In Germany, Walmart took over supermarket chain Wertkauf with its 21 stores for DM750 million in 1997 and the following year Walmart acquired 74 InterSPAR stores for DM1.3 billion.
 The German market at this point was an oligopoly with high competition among companies which used a similar low price strategy as Walmart.
 As a result, Walmart's low price strategy yielded no competitive advantage.
-Walmart's corporate culture was not viewed positively among employees and customers, particularly Walmart's "statement of ethics", which attempted to restrict relationships between employees, a possible violation of German labor law, and led to a public discussion in the media, resulting in a bad reputation among customers.
+Walmart's corporate culture was not viewed positively among employees and customers, particularly Walmart's "statement of ethics", which attempted to restrict relationships between employees, a violation of articles 1 and 2 of German constitution.
+The statement also violated German labor laws and led to a public discussion in the media, resulting in a bad reputation among customers.
 In July 2006, Walmart announced its withdrawal from Germany due to sustained losses.
 The stores were sold to the German company Metro during Walmart's fiscal third quarter.
 Walmart did not disclose its losses from its German investment, but they were estimated to be around €3 billion.

 In 2004, Walmart bought the 118 stores in the Bompreço supermarket chain in northeastern Brazil.
 In late 2005, it took control of the Brazilian operations of Sonae Distribution Group through its new subsidiary, WMS Supermercados do Brasil, thus acquiring control of the Nacional and Mercadorama supermarket chains, the leaders in the Rio Grande do Sul and Paraná states, respectively.
 None of these stores were rebranded.
 As of January 2014, Walmart operated 61 Bompreço supermarkets, 39 Hiper Bompreço stores.
 It also ran 57 Walmart Supercenters, 27 Sam's Clubs, and 174 Todo Dia stores.
 With the acquisition of Bompreço and Sonae, by 2010, Walmart was the third-largest supermarket chain in Brazil, behind Carrefour and Pão de Açúcar.

 Walmart Brasil, the operating company, has its head office in Barueri, São Paulo State, and regional offices in Curitiba, Paraná; Porto Alegre, Rio Grande do Sul; Recife, Pernambuco; and Salvador, Bahia.
 Walmart Brasil operates under the banners Todo Dia, Nacional, Bompreço, Walmart Supercenter, Maxxi Atacado, Hipermercado Big, Hiper Bompreço, Sam's Club, Mercadorama, Walmart Posto (Gas Station), Supermercado Todo Dia, and Hiper Todo Dia.
 Recently, the company started the conversion process of all Hiper Bompreço and Big stores into Walmart Supercenters and Bompreço, Nacional and Mercadorama stores into the Walmart Supermercado brand.